ArthurClemens/mod_bulk_commands/README.md

 ## Configuration

-At activation, a config value `module_bulk_commands.pages` is set.
-This contains a list of comma-separated pages where the module should appear.
+At activation, 2 config values are set:

+* `module_bulk_commands.pages` contains a comma-separated list of page names where the module should appear; default value: `dashboard,overview,media`
-Default value: `dashboard,overview,media`.
+* `module_bulk_commands.commands` contains a comma-separated list of command names to appear in the interface; default value: `delete,published,featured,protected`

+Change the config values to your requirements.

 ## Requirements